anoma/namada/documentation/specs/src/interoperability/ethereum-bridge/ethereum_events_attestation.md

 }
 ```

-Each event will be stored with a list of the validators that have ever seen it
+Each event will be stored with a list of the consensus validators that have
-as well as the fraction of total voting power that has ever seen it.
+ever seen it as well as the fraction of total voting power that has ever seen it.
-Once an event has been seen by 2/3 of voting power, it is locked into a
+Once an event has been seen by at least 2/3 of voting power, it is locked into a
 `seen` state, and acted upon.

-There is no adjustment across epoch boundaries - e.g. if an event is seen by 1/3
-of voting power in epoch n, then seen by a different 1/3 of voting power in
+If the voting power of Namada changes across epoch boundaries, then events in
-epoch m>n, the event will be considered `seen` in total.
-Validators may never
+storage which are yet to be achieve a quorum decision behind them (i.e. whose
+`seen` state is still `false`) must have their voting power adjusted.
+It is
+enough to lazily adjust an event's voting power whenever a new vote is made
+for it, to avoid iterating over each Ethereum event in storage.

-vote more than once for a given event.
+Validators may never vote more than once for a given event.
+To ensure that this
+invariant is held, events are timed out if they are not `seen` within the span
+of `unbonding_length` epochs, which corresponds to the period of time necessary
+for bonded tokens to be returned to an address (check the [relevant proof-of-stake section]
+for more details).
+Timing out an event consists in removing all its associated
+state from storage.
+Therefore, this mechanism serves another purpose: purging
+forged events from storage, voted on by Byzantine validators.

+[relevant proof-of-stake section]: ../../economics/proof-of-stake/bonding-mechanism.md

 ## Minimum confirmations
 There will be a protocol-specified minimum number of confirmations that events